-Ideally, after students complete a stay at NFA, they’ll want to explore science, math, engineering and technology more in their own school system.
-And though we are considering this from a traditional school perspective, it’s good to know that other groups—such as kids’ clubs and homeschoolers—are welcome at NFA, too.
+Ideally, after students complete their stay at NFA, they’ll want to explore science, math, engineering and technology more in their own school system.
+And though we are considering this from a traditional school perspective, it’s good to know that the NFA is ADA compliant and that other groups—such as kids’ clubs and homeschoolers—are welcome too.

 National Flight Academy’s STEM-Focused Programs

 Another program, STEM Saturday, immerses kids in grades 3-8 in a world of science-related topics.
-Some upcoming themes include Exploring the Speed of Sound, Ocean Survival, Jets in Flight, and Robotics and Future Technology.
+Some upcoming themes include: Exploring the Speed of Sound; Ocean Survival; Jets in Flight; and Robotics and Future Technology.
 STEM Saturdays include various hands-on activities, including lab work, simulated flight, machine building and robot design.

-During their Cruise, students will form teams and work together to complete various missions, including flying a simulated aircraft.
-This introduces them to several principles of aerodynamics, including thrust, hovering and target drops.
+During their Cruise, students will form teams and work together to complete various missions, including immersive, theme park-like thrills and flying a simulated aircraft.
+This introduces them to several principles of aerodynamics – including thrust, hovering and target drops.
 It also encourages students to build up their knowledge of meteorology, math, physics, bathymetry (measurement of water depth) and ballistics, as well as to work on those essential 21st-century “soft” skills of technological comprehension, communication, innovation, teamwork, problem-solving and critical thinking.

 During the program, students are given the role of naval aviator and are given access to flight simulators and other high-tech equipment.
 They’ll be asked to complete things like rescue missions (non-violent scenarios only).
 The problems students are asked to solve become more challenging as the days roll by, and students are encouraged to further develop the communication, critical thinking and collaboration skills introduced earlier.